schollz/thirtythree/README.md

 - sometimes there is race condition in the bpm, if you get wacko pattern stepping, restart. so far I haven't been able to reproduce consistently.
 - using 6/8 beat fx might cause operators to get out of sync. if this happens, stop all the patterns and start them again and they should sync back up.

+## thanks :pray:

+thank you @license and @catfact for never ceasing to teach me a half dozen supercollider tricks in half as many lines of code. thanks to @proswell and [@CrazyEmporer893](https://www.instagram.com/crazyemperor893/) for beta testing. thanks to @eigen for the [p8 library](https://github.com/p3r7/p8) which was a jumping off point for the graphics and source of the [the manga](https://github.com/p3r7/p8/blob/main/manga_effect.lua). thanks to @glia for allow me to include [a yelidek kit](https://ifizu.bandcamp.com/album/yelidek) as the default drum kit.  thank you [@jredou_ko](https://www.instagram.com/jredou_ko/) for help with the graphics.

 ## install

 install with